veevo/dev/content/help/_index.md

 ---
 title: Help
-description: Get help on everything about Veevo.org
+description: Know more about us and get help on everything about Veevo.org
 date: 2019-01-01
 image: "images/masonary-post/post-2.jpg"
 layout: list-2col